ccjolley/cRimson/README.md

 ![sma_plot3](/img/sma_plot3.png)

 One way to capture what is happening in these communities is to find the "mayor" of each community -- the node that ranks the highest according to some graph metric (PageRank by default).
-To see exactly where these mayors are located in the network, use the `extra` argument in `sma_plot()` and `sma_bar()`:
+To see exactly where these mayors are located in the network, use the `extra` argument in `sma_plot()` and `sma_bar()`.
+Note that color-coding is the same as in the plot above.

     m <- mayors(g,fg)
     sma_plot(g,extra=m)